opencomputeproject/Security/RoT/Protocol/Cerberus_Attestation.md

 Cerberus Protocol `Get Device Ids` request to all EIDs.
 Matching responses with entries in the PCD will identify the type of device assigned each EID.

+Since the Cerberus Protocol `Get Device Ids` request is utilized in matching PCD device entries and EIDs assigned by the MCTP bridge, this command is required for all AC-RoT devices.
+This applies equally to devices that support the Cerberus Challenge protocol as well as those that use SPDM for attestation.

 ### AC-RoT Attestation

 To perform attestation of an AC-RoT, remote Cerberus instances send back flash